Giuseppe1295/Service-Discovery-Zookeeper/Overview of Apache Zookeeper.md

 ZooKeeper uses an atomic messaging protocol.
 This ensures that, in Zookeeper, local replicas never diverge: when the leader receives a write request, it calculates what the state of the system is when the write is to be applied and turns it into a transaction that captures this new state.

+**Note**: This link explains in detail the synchronization implemented by the atomic broadcast: https://zookeeper.apache.org/doc/r3.1.2/zookeeperInternals.html#sc_atomicBroadcast

 To conclude, components in Zookeeper are:
 - **Leader and Follower**
 - **Request Processor**: active in the leader node, it is responsible for processing write requests.
 After processing, it sends the changes to the follower nodes.